hibaNITT/Simon-Game/README.md

 # Simon Game

+Developed as part of my web development practice.
 A web-based implementation of the classic **Simon** electronic memory game.
 This project challenges players to remember and replicate increasingly complex sequences of colors and sounds.

 ---